un0btanium/sc-server-meshing/public/techs/client_object_container_streaming-1.md

 * too many entities computed currently results in not enough CPU load available to help render the game
 * frame rate and performance on the client drops

-__Solution:__ Client Object Container Streaming, an Interest Management system, an intermediate step toward complete Object Container Streaming
+__Solution:__ Client Object Container Streaming, an intermediate step toward complete Object Container Streaming, also sometimes more generally known as (Area of) Interest Management

 __Goals:__